Jaccwabyt: JavaScript â C Struct Communication via WASM Byte Arrays

 Returns true if its argument is a StructType instance from the same StructBinder as this StructType.memberKey(string)

-The base StructType prototype has the following members, all of which are inherited by struct instances and may only legally be called on concrete struct instances unless noted otherwise:
+The base StructType prototype has the following members, all of which are inherited by struct instances and may only legally be used with concrete struct instances unless noted otherwise:

 dispose()